 Other things to note about the federal PEV tax credit

 Bear in mind that this is a non-refundable tax credit.
 This means that if you’re eligible for a $2,000 credit but only owe $1,500 in tax, you’ll only receive a $1,500 credit on your return, and no refund.
 If your tax liability is zero, you will not receive the credit at all, even though you’re otherwise eligible for it.
 So, if this is a household car purchase, consider who has the greater tax liability and have them buy the car in their name, thus maximizing your potential credit.
+You might also want to think about using the tax credit to withdraw from retirement accounts or move money around your savings without having to pay additional taxes.

 What about tax credits for two-wheeler and three-wheeler EVs?